Home • Welcome to ALSO!

 United States Administrative Law Sources

-Disposition of Executive Orders of the President (E.O.) … [National Archives and Records Administration] — Starting with E.O.
+Disposition of Executive Orders of the President (E.O.) … [National Archives & Records Admin.] — Starting with E.O.
 7532 (Jan.
 8, 1937) by Pres.
 Franklin Roosevelt, these tables contain locator information (Federal Register citation), current status, and other information about executive orders.
 Some of the more-recent executive orders can be accessed through links.
-Note that access is available (see below on this page) to issues of the Federal Register back through volume 60 (1995).
+Note that access is available (see below on this page) to issues of the Federal Register back through volume 59 (1994).

-Compilation of Presidential Documents … [National Archives and Records Administration] — The Compilation of Presidential Documents is published weekly by the Office of the Federal Register.
+Compilation of Presidential Documents … [National Archives & Records Admin.] — The Compilation of Presidential Documents is published weekly by the Office of the Federal Register.
 It contains statements, messages, and other Presidential materials released by the White House.
 For 2009 and later years, materials are available also in electronic format on a daily basis.

-For additional decisions, orders, and decisions, see a collection of links to Federal Administrative Decisions and Other Actions at the University of Virginia School of Law.
+… This category includes orders and decisions.
+For additional opinions, orders, and decisions, see a collection of links to federal administrative decisions and other actions at the University of Virginia School of Law.

 C.F.R.
 Titles … [Cornell Law Sch.
 (N.Y.), Legal Information Inst.] — Interface for browsing the Code of Federal Regulations.